Civil Air Patrol: Cadet members

-Civil Air Patrol's cadet program is a traditional military-style cadet program with almost 28,000 cadets nationwide, and is one of the three main missions of Civil Air Patrol.
+Civil Air Patrol's cadet program is a traditional military-style cadet program with over 28,000 cadets nationwide and is one of the three main missions of the Civil Air Patrol.
 CAP cadets wear modified versions of United States Air Force uniforms, hold rank and grade, and practice military customs and courtesies.
-They are required to maintain physical fitness standards, and are tested on their knowledge of leadership and aerospace subjects at each promotion opportunity.
+They are required to maintain physical fitness standards and are tested on their knowledge of leadership and aerospace subjects at each promotion opportunity.

 Concept

 The current CAP Cadet Program was designed by John V. "Jack" Sorenson who held the position of Civil Air Patrol's Director of Aerospace Education in the 1960s.
-This program is composed of four phases (Learning, Leadership, Command, and Executive) each of which is divided into several achievements.
+This program has four phases (Learning, Leadership, Command, and Executive) each of which is divided into several achievements.
 Achievements generally correspond to grade promotions, while phases are tied to levels of responsibility.
-The Cadet Program operates at a local unit (squadron) level with weekly meetings and weekend activities, but also has national and wing-sponsored events, including week-long and multi-week summer activities and camps.
+The Cadet Program operates at a local unit (squadron) level with weekly meetings and weekend activities but also has national and wing-sponsored events, including week-long and multi-week summer activities and camps.

 As cadets progress through the program, they are given additional responsibility for scheduling, teaching, guiding and commanding the other cadets in their units.
 They also assist their senior staff in executing the Cadet Program.
 It is not unusual for a cadet officer to command an encampment of hundreds of junior Cadets.
-Cadets are given many opportunities to lead and to follow; they may hold leadership positions at squadron and wing activities, and are often involved in planning these activities.
+Cadets are given many opportunities to lead and to follow; they may hold leadership positions at squadron and wing activities and are often involved in planning these activities.
 Cadets may complete paperwork, command other cadets, and teach at weekly meetings and at weekend and summer events.
 The U.S. Congress stated in the Recruiting, Retention, and Reservist Promotion Act of 2000 that CAP and similar programs "provide significant benefits for the Armed Forces, including significant public relations benefits".

 Cadet program awards and grade structure

 Cadets have a rank structure similar to the United States Air Force enlisted and officer grades, excluding those of general officers.
-A cadet starts as a cadet airman basic, and is promoted as he or she completes each achievement.
-Unlike the regular armed forces, where it is possible to enter as either directly as a commissioned following completion of some form of officer training (service academy, college ROTC, or OCS/OTS, etc.), or enlist and eventually advance to non-commissioned officer or petty officer status, a CAP cadet must be promoted through every CAP cadet enlisted grade in order to achieve the rank of CAP cadet second lieutenant.
+A cadet starts as a cadet airman basic and is promoted as he or she completes each achievement.
+Unlike the regular armed forces, where it is possible to enter either directly as a commissioned following completion of some form of officer training (service academy, college ROTC, or OCS/OTS, etc.), or enlist and eventually advance to non-commissioned officer or petty officer status, a CAP cadet must be promoted through every CAP cadet enlisted grade to achieve the rank of CAP cadet second lieutenant.

-To complete an achievement, a cadet must pass a physical fitness test as well as two written tests, one for leadership and one for aerospace education.
+To complete an achievement, a cadet must pass a physical fitness test and two written tests, one for leadership and one for aerospace education.
 The only exceptions to this rule are the promotions to cadet airman and cadet staff sergeant, which have no aerospace test.
 For some achievements, an additional test of drill proficiency is required.
 In the new promotion system, effective as of 2010, there is a drill test for all CAP cadet enlisted grades.